patrickjaja/OTAK/README.md

 ### Local dependencies

-Next, install the local dependencies Web Starter Kit requires:
+Next, install the local dependencies Open Time Accounting Kit requires:

 ```sh
 $ npm install
 ```

 That's it!
-You should now have everything needed to use the Web Starter Kit.
+You should now have everything needed to use the Open Time Accounting Kit.

 -